RESOURCES :

 Frederick Baehner

-Mr. Baehner publishes and edits IBNews, an online magazine targeted to SMEs in the Midwest.
+Mr. Baehner publishes and edits IBNewsmag, an online magazine targeted to SMEs in the Midwest.
 In addition, he writes content for ads, Web sites, brochures, newsletters, television, print ads, videos, as well as coordinates production.
 He has written articles for Business Week, World Trade Magazine, Fortune and several business journals.

 He is twice past president and board member of the 500-member International Trade Council of Greater Kansas City, and organized the Heartland International Business Alliance.
 He also serves on the Mid-America District Export Council, and the U.S. Department of Commerce Industry Advisory Committee for small and minority business (ITAC 11), with a secret clearance.